Anqi-Li/API-annotated_file_converter/README.md

 ```

 ## Flask API
-To activate the Flask app, type in the terminal/command line the following
+To activate the Flask app locally, type in the terminal/command line the following
 ```
 python flask_app.py